moom0o/moobotsite/README.md

 ## Migration History
 All migration scripts have been archived and can be found in /migrationscripts
 ### 2025 - 2b2t.vc
 I was trying to scrape 2b2t.vc for historical playerdata to fill in the missing gaps, and had to deal with rate limits.
 Instead of a static 10 second cooldown, I added a feature that automatically adjusted the cooldown to get the max number of requests without getting errored.
+I also added a feature to automatically cut new players (that haven't been checked yet) to the front of the queue so data was as accurate as possible without having to wait 2 months for all data to be scraped.
 ### 2025 - Removing spam
 FTS-5 is essentially a copy of the messages table and takes up a ton of space.
 I realized there's a lot of useless spam on these servers and added a command to delete all rows containing certain phrases like discord links.
 This cut the database size in half.
 ### 2025 - FTS-5